-Personal, Social, Health Education, Citizenship and British Values are also an integral part of the curriculum.
+Personal, Social, Health Education, Citizenship (life skills), British Values and SMSC (spiritual, moral, social and cultural) are an integral part of the curriculum.
 Themes and cross-curricular work are used to ensure a breadth and a purpose to learning.
-We also promote economic awareness.

 English